 A Databricks administrator performs this step in a notebook in the Data Science & Engineering workspace.

 Administrators set owners using ALTER statements.
 To programmatically generate the

-ALTER statements required to change object ownership, an administrator can run the following notebook on a Databricks Workspace cluster enabled with table access control.
+ALTER statements required to change object ownership, an administrator can run the following notebook on a Databricks cluster enabled with table access control.
 The notebook queries the metastore for a set of databases and generates the

 ALTER commands to assign ownership to the databases and the tables contained in the databases.

 The simplest option is to set the owner to a group of admins.
 Alternatively, to enable a delegated security model, you can select different owners for each database, giving each the ability to manage permissions on the objects in the database.

 An administrator performs these steps in AWS Console, the Data Science & Engineering workspace admin console, and the Databricks SQL admin settings.

 For any data you want to be queried in Databricks SQL, an administrator must:

 Configure an instance profile that grants access to the underlying storage.